Master of Landscape Architecture - Two-Year Program

-Graduates use their specialized knowledge to compete successfully by bringing new ideas in design and planning to their workplaces and communities.
-Some choose to continue their work as scholars and enter the doctoral program.
-They often pursue academic positions, work in federal, state and local planning arenas, or nongovernmental or conservation agencies.
-Opportunities are plentiful in the private sector, depending upon the area of specialization.
+Graduates of the two-year program use their specialized knowledge to bring new ideas in design and planning to their workplaces and communities.
+Some choose to continue their work as scholars and enter a doctoral program.
+They often pursue academic positions, work in federal, state, and local planning arenas, or nongovernmental or conservation agencies.
+Opportunities are also plentiful in the private sector, depending upon the area of specialization.

 Basic statistics on salaries and employment of recent graduates can be found in the MLA Career Website.

 For more information on the two-year MLA program, contact email@example.com.